christdi/mud/README.md

-# MUD
+# Project
 ## Introduction
-This repository contains an incomplete MUD engine.
-It was initially created because I had some downtime and was feeling nostalgic for the MUD codebases that I'd cut my coding teeth on when I was younger.

-Currently not much use for an actual game but you might have fun tinkering with it.
+This repository contains an incomplete (and unnamed) framework for writing MUD games in Lua.

+Some core functionality is still missing but it is technically possible to write games.

+The dist directory contains a sample game used during development as an example of how a game might be written.

 ## Requirements
-* Linux - Sorry, not cross platform!
-I'm lazy and don't want to deal with Windows.
+* Linux - Windows not currently supported.
-* Lua 5.1 - I like Lua, so I've embedded it even when it's entirely unnecessary.
-I'd like to do more with it.
+* Lua 5.3
-* SQLite3 - All the cool kids are using SQLite.
+* SQLite3

 ## Features

-It's pretty basic so far.
-* Text based interface via Telnet or a MUD client
+* Text based interface via MUD client
-  * Supports ANSI terminal codes
-  * Doesn't currently implement the actual telnet protocol or any MUD specific ones.
-* Text output templating system
-* Limited persistence via sqlite
+* Persistence via SQLite
-* Scripting via Lua (technically, just the config file so far)
-* Rudimentry ECS (entity component system) model
-* Task scheduling
+* Lua API for developing MUDs
+* Entity Component System (currently missing the system part)
+* Task system for scheduled tasks (not currently exposed to Lua)
+* Event system for submitting events to players and entities (entities outstanding)
+* Narration system for translating events to output for players

-# Future
+## Future

-It's pretty much a toy project, some ideas of things I'd like to try implementing:
+This is still very much in the toy project category but is starting to mature.
+Future development might include the following

+* Introduction of 'actions' to define how entiies can interact with the game
+* Completion of 'system' part of Entity Component System framework
+* Exposing tasks to Lua
-  * Supprt Telnet option negotiations, at least basic ones
+* Telnet protocol implementation
-  * Support for a MUD protocol like GMCP
+* MUD specific protocol like GMCP
-  * Support scripting via a MUD engine API
+* Extract common functionality like networking and data structures to their own libraries